Loading

 • We can observe that elements are randomly inserted into TreeSet but the output is in order wise.
 TreeSet internally calls the compareTo() method.

-• compareTo () method returns ‘-1’ when the value is lesser than, ‘+1’ when the value is greater than and returns ‘0’ when the value is equal.
+• CompareTo () method returns ‘-1’ when the value is lesser than, ‘+1’ when the value is greater than and returns ‘0’ when the value is equal.

-Example 2: String type objects
+Example 2: Storing String Values

 package quipoin;